aldsim/saturationdataset/README.md

-# saturationdataset
+# ALD saturation datasets

-Simple dataset to predict optimal saturation times for an ALD process from a single growth profile and dose time
+This repository contains simple datsets to predict optimal saturation times for an ALD process from a single growth profile and dose time.